informalsystems/hermes/guide/src/keys.md

     hermes keys add <OPTIONS>

 DESCRIPTION:
-    adds a key to a configured chain
+    Adds a key to a configured chain

 POSITIONAL ARGUMENTS:
     chain_id                  identifier of the chain